lyjia/sircachealot/README.md

 # SirCachealot
 ![Sir Cachealot graphic](https://github.com/lyjia/sircachealot/blob/master/sircachealot.png?raw=true "Sir Cachealot graphic")

-SirCachealot is an easy-to-use, pluggable key-value store, available under the 2-clause BSD license.
+SirCachealot is an easy-to-use, in-memory, pluggable key-value store, available under the 2-clause BSD license.
 It is built for:

-* Swappable, modular backends.
+* Simple, swappable, modular backends.
 Cache server down?
 Swap another one in and keep chuggin'.
 Currently supports Redis and an in-memory store.
 * Shared memory between processes.
 Multi-process environments (such as in Passenger) make shared state difficult.
 * Unified API supporting a selected, shared subset of each backend's features.
 * Easily and seamlessly deal with cache misses.
 * Lets you cache stuff the Ruby way!

-Here's an example usage, which caches a user object to avoid fetching it from the database:
+Here's a quick example, which caches a user object to avoid fetching it from the database:

     def login(id, password_hash)